-Like many other sectors of the economy, advanced manufacturing, which includes food processing, is experiencing a wave of retirements as Baby Boomers age into their 60s and 70s.
+Like many other sectors of the economy, advanced manufacturing is experiencing a wave of retirements as Baby Boomers age into their 60s and 70s.
 In occupations where demand is growing, this combination of projected retirements and growth will lead to thousands of job openings in advanced manufacturing over the next six years.